 Brian Holland is an internationally renowned pianist, composer, recording artist, and entertainer who has enjoyed a musical career spanning more than 35 years.
 His career flourished when he discovered the World Championship Old-Time Piano Playing Contest.
 In 1999, he won his third title and was retired as undefeated.
 He has since returned three times to serve on the judges panel, most recently in 2014.

 Brian has played with some of the hottest jazz bands in the US: Titan Hot Seven, Wally’s Warehouse Waifs, The Holland Rhythm Company, and others.
-He has travelled all over the world performing his creative styles of jazz, ragtime, stride, boogie, and blues.
-Holland has fourteen recordings solo and ensemble to his credit, and garnered a Grammy nomination for his work the Bud Dresser on their album: Ragtime, Goodtime, Jazz.
+He has traveled all over the world performing his creative styles of jazz, ragtime, stride, boogie, and blues.
+Holland has fourteen recordings solo and ensemble to his credit, and garnered a Grammy nomination for his work with Bud Dresser on their album: Ragtime, Goodtime, Jazz.
 This year he has added musical director to his title serving as the Musical Director for the Scott Joplin International Ragtime Festival.

 Jazzou Jones, a seasoned entertainer offers music that all audiences love: ragtime, jazz, blues, old familiar songs, and vintage pop tunes.
 Classically trained as well as influenced by ragtime stylings of grandparents at the ol' parlor upright.